Sapphirine/NYC_311_calls_zip_visualization/README.md

 Authors: Dwiref Oza (dso2119) and Peter L. Malinverni (plm2130)

-This repository contains the Django-webapps we developed as expected for the final project of the course EECS E6893: Big Data Analytics, taught by Dr. Ching-Yung Lin at
+This repository contains Django-webapps for the final project of the course EECS E6893: Big Data Analytics, taught by Dr. Ching-Yung Lin at Columbia University.
-Columbia University.

 ## Dependencies